marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

 * A Google Cloud Platform (GCP) project.
 For that all you need is a @gmail account and a credit card (Is totally charge safe, different other cloud cloud providers, you won’t be charged until you upgrade/remove lock).
 You can use this link to claim $300 in free credits, [Try Google Cloud Platform for free](https://cloud.google.com/free).
 Also I recommend read [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-* A GCP service account key with the necessary permissions to create GCP resources.
+* A GCP service account key with the ***project editor*** permissions to create GCP resources.
 You can create a service account key from the GCP Console.
 [Create a GCP service account](https://cloud.google.com/iam/docs/service-accounts-create). **NOTE: Save the SA Json file outside the project directory to prevent accidental commits.**

 # Note: